gigadie/ng-auth-oidc/README.md

 ## How to use
 You can always refer to the demo project, but it's pretty straightforward.
-In your application html file all you need to do is to load the configuration file, (there is an example in `demo/assets/auth-oidc-config-template.js`).
+Inside the `dist/` folder, you will find 2 files `auth-oidc-config-template.js` and `ng-auth-oidc.min.js`.
+Check the content of the configuration file `auth-oidc-config-template.js`, and modify it accordingly to your application settings, maybe renaming it `auth-oidc-config.js`.
 Example of config file:
 ```javascript
 /* User client settings for OpenID Connect Server*/
 var ngAuthOidcConfig = {